christian-fries/teaser_manager/readme.md

 ## Change log

+### dev-master
+- Add layouts to teaser type for different representations of the same teaser type

 ### Version 1.2.0
 - Add new teaser property "icon selector" to choose an icon from a predefined set